 Sometimes a small change in lifestyle choices is all it takes to make significant savings to our finances over time.
 The changes we make could also have a bigger collective impact on the environment, and so it’s important we all play our part towards shaping a more sustainable future.

-Outside of food choices, there are other steps you could consider to reduce your environmental impact.
+Outside of food choices, there’s other steps you could consider to reduce your environmental impact.
 From recycling more and using your car less – to exploring how your pension and other savings could make a positive environmental influence.

 All figures included throughout this article are correct at time of publication.